Arjun-Khurana/Math-Client-Server/README.md

 Parameters For Code Execution:

 Challenges Faced:
 There were some difficulties that were faced during this project.
-For example, it was definitely an adjustement
+For example, it was definitely an adjustment to work virtually for this project.
+This was primarily because a lot of this project had aspect that couldn't be coding separately, as one integral part of the code would be dependent on another part and coding them separately could lead to more bug fixes.
+Additionally, there were times when the code would only work on one partners computer and lead to run time errors on another computer due to package download errors.
+Additionally, another challenge for the group was finding time as a group to meet every week with all our different schedules with could lead to time constraints on the project schedule.
+But overall, many of the challenges that we faced as a team we found solutions to that worked best for us to complete the project.

-What you have learned doing project:
+What we have learned during this project:
+During the course of this project we had a great opportunity to implement various aspects we have learned during lecture.
+For example, we got a better understanding of the client and server relationship and how a server can best understand what requests to complete first and how the process is efficiently completed.